 Whenever GDB detects a new thread in your program, it displays both GDB's thread number and the target system's identification for the thread with a message in the form '[New systag]'. systag is a thread identifier whose form varies depending on the particular system.
-For example, on HP-UX, you see when GDB notices a new thread.

-[New thread 2 (system thread 26594)]
+For example, on HP-UX, you see [New thread 2 (system thread 26594)]